lisamariesophie/httpwebserver/README.md

 ### Usage

 1. Add directory/files to project folder
-2. Run the Container and set the root directory with `ROOTDIR=[directory] docker-compose up`
+2. Run the Container and set the root directory with `ROOTDIR=directory docker-compose up`
 3. Explore files by sending requests to `localhost:8080/[path in directory]`

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.